Aider logoAider

 Choose Aider if:

-• You need multi-file editing or git integration
+• You need multi-file code editing or automatic git commits

 Choose OpenCode if: